 More tools to explore:

 Of course, you can still use a conventional body scrub, as long as it doesn’t contain skin-irritating ingredients.
 Skinfood has a scrub made specially for the body, which smells amazing, but I also sometimes take the leftover tub of the Skinfood Black Sugar Mask Wash Off and use it on my body.
-For a luxurious and moisturizing option, the Oribe Cote d’Azur Polishing Body Scrub uses sweet almond oil and sugars to hydrate while buffing away dead skin cells.
 If you love to DIY, “try a salt scrub for a little extra blood flow for that bit of extra glow,” says Chiu.

 Don’t forget to moisturize

 Just as you would follow up a facial exfoliation session with a soothing moisturizer or a sheet mask, you want to make sure you moisturize your body, especially after you exfoliate.
-There are so many great Korean body moisturizers out there, like the Skinfood Intensive Shea Butter Cream Lotion or the Missha Oatmeal Enriched Body Oil.
-You can even choose a lazy girl favorite and go with the Skinfood Intensive Shea Butter Cream in Shower, which is a moisturizer you apply while you’re still in the shower to save you time.
-Either way, the point is to properly moisturize your body, just like you would with your face.
+The Klairs Supple Preparation All-Over Lotion is a versatile lotion formulated with shea butter, ceramides, and jojoba seed oil to seriously moisturize skin.
+I love putting this all over my body, including my neck, and because it absorbs so easily, I can also keep it on my desk and use it as a hand lotion.
+But if you really can’t be bothered to moisturize after you shower, you can go with the lazy girl favorite, the Skinfood Intensive Shea Butter Cream in Shower.
+It’s a moisturizer you apply while you’re still in the shower to save you time.
+Either way, the point is to properly moisturize your body after you exfoliate, just like you would with your face.

 There’s a wealth of options when it comes to body exfoliators, and it’s all about finding what works for your skin.
 Just make sure to stay away from any ingredients and products that irritate your skin and avoid exfoliating more often than your skin can handle.
 Regularly exfoliating your body will make a difference you can feel, and it doesn’t have to be a difficult, expensive process.